-We try to bring out pride in their own race and the ability to and accept themselves as they are.
 "We try to teach them that the white man's culture has something to offer, but not to drop their own culture-to be proud of their own heritage."

-Although the home is run by the Presbyterian Church, the girls who live there come from many religions and are encouraged to attend their own churchand participate in church activities girls.
-She shiny new offices.
+Although the home is run by the Presbyterian Church, the girls who live there come from many religions and are encouraged to attend their own churches and participate in church activities.

-"Along with a child's religion is his family," explains Mrs. R. "Break that down and you have nothing.
+"Along with a child's religion is his family," explains Mrs. R. "Break that down and you have nothing."

-Residents of Hospitality House attend local schools, join church groups, participate in commun-ity activities, invite their friends, hold parties and go to them.
-The problems confronting Naexplains Mrs. R. In the States the same transition problems might be found among young people coming from rural areas to the big city.
+The problems confronting Native girls in Alaska are not unique, explains Mrs. R. In the States the same transition problems might be found among young people coming from rural areas to the big city.

 "Our political set up and way of life is changing.
-It's hard on kids.'
+It's hard on kids."